September 1-2, 2003: How Not to Climb Longs Peak, Colorado

 My stomach did flip flops and I pushed on through it all the way out.
 Toward the end I really had to push myself to continue.
 I hoped to beat some incipient rain, but didn't quite make it, but fortunately it was light.

-Down at the Longs Peak trailhead at 2:05 pm, with a key to Bob's Explorer, I was able to relax, even sleep some, but I still felt wretched.
+Down at the Longs Peak Ranger Station at 2:05 pm, with a key to Bob's Explorer, I was able to relax, even sleep some, but I still felt wretched.
 The best I could do was nap.
-The last of the other 3 arrived about 7:40 pm, which was both very late and remarkably early, considering they were on the summit at 12:30.
+The last of the other three arrived about 7:40 pm, which was both very late and remarkably early, considering they were on the summit at 12:30.

 The drive home was not fun.
 Also, Jen got sick too.
 We wondered if it was food poisoning from some Wendy's hamburgers Monday afternoon, but I doubt that, since I was still ill on Thursday, unless it was pathogens rather than toxins.
 Going to bed about 10:30 pm Tuesday night I had a 100.6 fever...
 I slept about 12 hours.
 By Wednesday it was down to fatigue and malaise; on Thursday those were better, but the stomach problems returned.